Night Passage (novel): Film adaptation

 The second film in the series starring Tom Selleck differs from the novel in several ways.
 First, although Hathaway is still a money launderer, he is portrayed as an unwilling accomplice in the other crimes, as opposed to the hard-nosed extremist he is in the novel.
 Lou Burke and Tom Carson are blended into the single character Lou Carson, and it is Genest who murders him on his own in an attempt to extort more money from Hathaway.
 Furthermore, instead of throwing Lou off a cliff, Genest uses a van to push Lou's car off the cliff sideways with him in it.
 It is these car tracks that cause Chief Stone to conclude Lou was murdered and lead him to investigate further.
-The investigation leads to Hathaway who organizes a late night meeting with Stone.
+The investigation leads to Hathaway, who organizes a late-night meeting with Stone.
 During this meeting Hathaway murders Genest by shooting him in the back with former police chief Lou Carson's revolver that Hathaway had stolen earlier.
 He then plans to murder Stone to make it look like Stone and Genest killed each other.
 However, Jesse brings backup to stop Hathaway and he arrests him.
 The backup is Luther "Suitcase" Simpson, who is given the nickname "Suitcase," or "Suit" for short, by Jesse in the film.
 However, in the novel the nickname is bestowed by his coach in high school.
-Next, the novel describes Jesse several times drinking Johnnie Walker Black Label scotch, while in the film the character is shown drinking Red Label.
-It is also stated several times in the novel that there are no black people in Paradise; however in the film Molly's character is portrayed by Academy Award winner Viola Davis who is black.
+Next, the novel describes Jesse several times drinking Johnnie Walker Black Label scotch, while the film shows the character drinking Red Label.
+The novel also states several times that there are no black people in Paradise; however, in the film, Molly is portrayed by Academy Award winner Viola Davis, who is black.
 There is no mention of Tammy Portugal or the Freedom's Horsemen, and Jesse's relationship with Jenn is not detailed as much.
 In the film their relationship is relegated to short phone calls, and she does not come to Paradise in the end.